[Edit: After publishing this post in late 2014, I started receiving death threats. I turned it off for a long time to let things settle down.]

 For those who don’t know, I’ve been Sifu Wong’s loyal and dedicated disciple since 1997.
 I have organized seminars for him, hosted him at my house, traveled internationally with him, helped to edit his books, taught in his name, and been a vocal support of his teachings for years.

-In spite of my resignation, I love the man deeply.
-I have an endless well of gratitude in my heart for everything that he taught me.
+In spite of my resignation, I have an endless well of gratitude in my heart for everything that he taught me.

 I’m also heartbroken.

 For two years, I’ve been working behind the scenes on a serious issue.
 A scandal has been brewing within the Shaolin Wahnam international organization.
 This scandal gets to the heart of my core values.

 After two years of investigating, arguing, suffering, meditating, and digesting, I finally decided that, in order to be true to my own core values, I had no choice but to resign.